cristiarg/fmi2AllocGuard/README.md

   * executes tests

 ### Usage ###
-There is no installation script (TODO).
+There is no installation script.
-To use the includes in `inc` folder are needed and the linked lib.
+To use, just include `inc/fmi2AllocGuard.h` and link against the shared lib.

 ### Details ###
 Due to the nature of FMI-standard and various environments where it is used, the author is aware that advanced features of the c/c++ language would not always be readily available.